gsheee/Final-Project-1-Grace/Collections.md

 ### Iterating Over a Set

 The values in a set can be iterated over with a `for-in` loop.
-Because Swift's Set type doesn't have a defined ordering, to iterate over the values in a specific order, use the `.sorted()` method (returns the set's elements as a array sorted in ascending order):
+Because Swift's Set type doesn't have a defined ordering, to iterate over the values in a specific order, use the `.sorted()` method (returns the set's elements as an array sorted in ascending order):

 ```Swift
 for genre in favGenres.sorted() {